jhuckaby/pixl-server-storage/README.md

 ### Postgres SSL

-The Postgres engine passes all extra properties in the `Postgres` configuration block directly into the [pg.Pool constructor](https://node-postgres.com/apis/pool), except for `table` and `cache`, which are used by pixl-server-storage itself.
+The Postgres engine passes all extra properties in the `Postgres` configuration block directly into the [pg.Pool constructor](https://node-postgres.com/apis/pool), except for `table`, `cache`, `passwordPlugin`, and `passwordPluginTimeout`, which are used by pixl-server-storage itself.
 This means you can use the standard [node-postgres SSL options](https://node-postgres.com/features/ssl) without any special pixl-server-storage code.

 For a server with a certificate trusted by Node.js already, you can enable SSL by simply adding `"ssl":true` like this: